rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-azure-storage.md

 Azure resources that support [Azure monitor](../monitoring-and-diagnostics/monitoring-overview.md) can send their logs and metrics directly to Log Analytics.

+> [!NOTE]
+> Sending multi-dimensional metrics to Log Analytics via diagnostic settings is not currently supported.
+Metrics with dimensions are exported as flattened single dimensional metrics, aggregated across dimension values.
+>
+> *For example*: The 'Incoming Messages' metric on an Event Hub can be explored and charted on a per queue level.
+However, when exported via diagnostic settings the metric is represented as all incoming messages across all queues in the Event Hub.
+>
+>

 * For the details of the available metrics, refer to [supported metrics with Azure Monitor](../monitoring-and-diagnostics/monitoring-supported-metrics.md).
-* For the details of the available logs, refer to [supported services and schema for diagnostic logs](../monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs.md#supported-services-and-schema-for-diagnostic-logs).
+* For the details of the available logs, refer to [supported services and schema for diagnostic logs](../monitoring-and-diagnostics/monitoring-diagnostic-logs-schema.md).

 ### <a name="enable-diagnostics-with-powershell"></a>Enable diagnostics with PowerShell
-You need the November 2016 (v2.3.0) or later release of [Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs/).
+You need the November 2016 (v2.3.0) or later release of [Azure PowerShell](/powershell/azure/overview).

-The following PowerShell example shows how to use [Set-AzureRmDiagnosticSetting](https://docs.microsoft.com/powershell/resourcemanager/azurerm.insights/v2.3.0/set-azurermdiagnosticsetting) to enable diagnostics on a network security group.
+The following PowerShell example shows how to use [Set-AzureRmDiagnosticSetting](/powershell/module/azurerm.insights/set-azurermdiagnosticsetting) to enable diagnostics on a network security group.
 The same approach works for all supported resources - set `$resourceId` to the resource id of the resource you want to enable diagnostics for.

 ```powershell
 $workspaceId = "/subscriptions/d2e37fee-1234-40b2-5678-0b2199de3b50/resourcegroups/oi-default-east-us/providers/microsoft.operationalinsights/workspaces/rollingbaskets"